AboutProjectsServicesExperienceBlogContactResumeStart a Project

 It was terrible code.
 The model was trivial.
 The dataset was decades old.
 None of that mattered.
 I had crossed from watching to doing.

-How This Night Changed My Career
+How That Night Changed My Career

-What I Learned About Learning
+What This Taught Me About Learning

-Since then, I've always paid attention to what genuinely fascinates me — not what seems impressive or career-relevant, but what I'd read about at 2 AM when nobody's watching.
-That's been my most reliable compass for what to learn next.
+Since then, I've always paid attention to the questions that bother me in a good way · not what seems impressive or career-relevant, but what I'd still be reading about at 2 AM when nobody's watching.
+That's been my compass.

 Curious about AI/ML and want to talk through your learning path?
 I'm always happy to connect with developers at any stage.